|World Cup 2010|

 CB/RB: John Heitinga

-John Heitinga belonged to the same generation of Ajax players as Wesley Sneijder and Rafael van der Vaart.
-He later played for Atletico Madrid, Everton and Fulham.
-He was a regular member national team from Euro 2004 to Euro 2012.
+John Heitinga belonged to the same generation of Ajax homegrown players such as Wesley Sneijder and Rafael van der Vaart.
+He played there from 2001 to 2008.
+He also played for Atletico Madrid, Everton, Fulham and Hertha Berlin.
+He was a regular member of the Dutch national team from Euro 2004 to Euro 2012.
+He played 87 times for Holland.
 He was the starting centre-back in 2010 as Oranje reached the World Cup Final in South Africa before losing to Spain 1-0.

 Silooy is one of the legends of Ajax Amsterdam, playing over 250 league games for the Amsterdam club in two separate periods.
 Silooy also played for Matra Racing, Arminia Bielefeld, De Graafschap and the amateurs of GVV Unitas from Gorinchem.
 He played in the 1996 UEFA Champions League Final against Juventus, but missed a key penalty in the shootout which Ajax ultimately lost.
 Earned 25 caps.